pdh21/RAS_20210514/Slides/Challenge.md

 * No planned successor

 Note:
+As many of you will be aware, Herschel space observatory has been a transformative facility for FIR astronomy.
+In particular it has been key for understanding star formation because:
 * about half of starlight is absorbed by dust, radiating at infrared wavelengths
-* redshift
-* mix of depths, small, deep fields, large and shallow providing better statistics on rare objects to test galaxy formation scenarios in more detail.
+* at higher redhsifts, that peak shift towards longer wavelenghts, enabling Herschel to detect high redshift galaxies.
+* For extragalactic surveys, numerous fields were observed at a mix of depths, e.g. deep COSMOS observations, to shallow but wide fields such as the GAMA fields or stripe 82.
+The obhjective of the HELP project has been to provide all of the Herschel extragalatic fields, alongside ancillary data products such as photometric redshifts and Spectral Energy distributions fits to the wider community and I am pleased to announce that our first data realse is being made public today, alongside the main project paper.
-* with no planned successor in fir, we are going to have to rely on Herschel for FIR.
+*  Although Ground based Facilities such as SCUBA 2 and ALMA observe in fir and submm,  do not cover the same extent of area as Herschel.
+There is also  no planned successor to Herschel, so in terms of having a fir observations that cover the sort of area you need to get statistical handle on rare objects which challenge galaxy formation scenarios, we are going to have to rely on Herschel for the forseeable future.

 ### yet confusing..
 ![](assets/confusion.gif)<!-- .element height="60%" width="60%"-->

+Note:
+That said, Herschel data is challenging to work with, mainly due to the issue of source confusion.
+Wiht size limitations on mirror and observing a longer wavelengths, the photometric bands have a relatively poor resolution compared to the optical.
+We therefore have a challenge of working out which galaxies the fir flux is associated with, or whether the flux is coming from multiple sources

 ### Assigning flux to sources